thoughtbot/shoulda-matchers/MAINTAINING.md

    rake release
    ```

-   This will not only push the gem to RubyGems, but also publish the docs to
+   This will not only push the gem to RubyGems but also publish the docs to
    GitHub Pages.

 8. Finally, you'll want to make sure that GitHub's Releases section reflects the